KSkert/OntheFly/README.md

 # On The Fly

-**On The Fly** is the open-source ML **orchestration** platform that lets you take control **during** training, fully offline, fully portable with no externals, no cloud, or tokens needed.
+**On The Fly** is the open-source ML **orchestration** platform offering real-time capabilities during training and insights side-by-sde with your ML development.
+Take control **during** training, fully offline and portable with no externals, no cloud, or tokens needed.
 The app supports model management during training -- not after -- letting you reduce Time-to-Detection for failure cases with proactive decisions.
 Testing can be done any time; training is continuous after testing.

 ![On-the-Fly overview](./docs/images/dashboard_image.png)